-PBU 411

-Strategic Management I
+PBU 411 Strategic Management I

-(3)

 Students will learn the theory of strategic decision making while focusing on current issues in strategic management.
-Image: Comparison of the strategic decision strategic

-PBU 412 Strategic Management II (3) This extension of Strategic Management I will combine issues learned in the first strategic management class with a virtual reality simulation.
+PBU 412 Strategic Management II (3)

+This extension of Strategic Management I will combine issues learned in the first strategic management class with a virtual reality simulation.
 In this way the students will apply both the theory learned earlier with the application of strategic decision-making and the resulting complex business trade-offs inherent in taking risk.

-PBU 413 Quantitative Methods (3) Quantitative tools are used as an aid in decisionmaking in this course.
+PBU 413 Quantitative Methods

+Quantitative tools are used as an aid in decisionmaking in this course.
 Major areas covered are decision trees, risk profiles, multistakemultiobjective decision-making, forecasting and linear programming.

-PBU 414 Finance for Managers II (3) This is an extension of the Financial Management I course.
+PBU 414 Finance for Managers II

+This is an extension of the Financial Management I course.
 Topics include: measurement and management of risk, the cost of capital, capital structure decisions, leasing, and mergers and acquisitions.